Hello and Welcome to membership of Good Gardeners International

 Richard has made the first major changes to the New Zealand Box in the last 100 years.
-Howard’s concept of culturing specific fungi and bacteria is detailed in the HH-2 Operators Manual.
-With this process you can create the consistent and fertile end product known as FRESH HUMUS or HH-4 as it is known.
+Howard’s concept of culturing specific fungi and bacteria is now detailed in the HH-2 Operators Manual.
+With this process you can create the consistent and fertile end product known as FRESH HUMUS or HH-4.
 These Hot Boxes are self convecting and self condensing and retain the valuable moisture that is added at the outset of the operational process.
 One pair of these boxes can produce 12 tons of HH-4 per year.
-This is the HH-2 Horticultural System.

 And the Good Gardeners HH-3 DRY compost toilet system uses no water for flushing.
 It works in conjunction with The HH-2, as an optional extra.
 The HH-2 is a Superfast composting system that produces the finished product, HH-4, in 90 days.

 Doing surveys in Africa took Richard to the source of the Nile and the Jinja forest.
 He invited many schools and they were keen to talk about introducing the HH-2 Horticultural System as they had not been able to afford the chemicals needed to deal with the pests that attack the leafy brassicas.
 Thus children are suffering from under nutrition or malnutrition.
 This is common across Africa.

-Pit latrines have been the norm for decades across Africa and now the HH-2 technology is available they can change over to a sustainable system that produces food with the end product.
+Pit latrines have been the norm for decades across Africa and now the HH-2 technology is available as an option to change over to a sustainable system that produces food with the end product.
 This is known as productive sanitation and benefits any community that uses it.